NopeGuy/NopeGuy/README.md

-## Everyday trying to improve my skills(and failing):
+## Small stuff about me:
+- 🎓 Hoping to finish graduation soon.

-- 🔭 Always looking out for new ways to improve my skills.
+- 🔭 Always looking out for new ways to improve myself and how to code efficiently.
 - 🌱 I’m currently learning C/Java/Python.

 ### Spotify Playing 🎧